Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/cholesky_inverse.rst

 * std::complex<ap_fixed>

 .. note::
-   * It's recommended to use floating point data types.
-   * Support of "ap_fixed", "x_complex<ap_fixed>" and "std::complex<ap_fixed>" will be deprecated in the future.
    * The function assumes that the input matrix is symmetric positive definite (Hermitian positive definite for complex-valued inputs).
-   * Subnormal values are not supported.
+   * For floating point types, subnormal input values are not supported.
 If used, the synthesized hardware flushes these to zero, and the behavior differs versus software simulation.

 Interfaces
 --------------------
 * Template parameters:

-  *  RowsColsA              Defines the matrix dimensions
+    -  RowsColsA              Defines the matrix dimensions
-  *  InputType              Input data type
+    -  InputType              Input data type
-  *  OutputType             Output data type
+    -  OutputType             Output data type
-  *  CholeskyInverseTraits  Traits class
+    -  CholeskyInverseTraits  Traits class

 * Arguments:

-  * matrixAStrm             Stream of Square Hermitian/symmetric positive definite input matrix
+    -  matrixAStrm             Stream of Square Hermitian/symmetric positive definite input matrix
-  * matrixInverseAStrm      Stream of Inverse of input matrix
+    -  matrixInverseAStrm      Stream of Inverse of input matrix
-  * cholesky_success        Indicates if matrix A was successfully inverted.
+    -  cholesky_success        Indicates if matrix A was successfully inverted.
 0 = Success.
 1 = Failure.

 Implementation Controls